-When the Nabob Anwar ascended the Musnud it seems there was among the Carnatic chiefs a feeling against his elevation, and in favour of the family of Sadatullah, which for several generations had ruled in peace, and with advantage to their subjects.
-Chunda Sahib, although only a member of the family by marriage, Chunda Sahib conresolved to avail himself of this feeling, and was watching his opportunity, although spires against the detained a prisoner by the Mahrattas.
-Dupleix, quick to discover his man, and skilful to turn his vigilance to account, used every art to promote an alliance, and ultimately guaranteed the heavy ransom which released him from captivity.
+When the Nabob Anwar ascended the Musnud, it seems there was among the Carnatic chiefs a feeling against his elevation, and in favour of the family of Sadatullah, which for several generations had ruled in peace, and with advantage to their subjects.
+CHUNDA ŠAHIB, although only a member of the family by marriage, Chunda Sahib conresolved to avail himself of this feeling, and was watching his opportunity, although spires against the detained a prisoner by the Mahrattoes.
+Dupleix, quick to discover his man, and Nabob Anwar. skilful to turn his vigilance to account, used every art to promote an alliance, and ultimately guaranteed the heavy ransom which released him from captivity.
 In 1748 Nizam-al-Muluck died at an advanced age.
 He had obtained his eldest son appointed to the high office of Ameer ul Omrah at the Court of Delhi.
-His second son, Nazir Jung, had hitherto in his absence managed the affairs of the Deccan, and upon the Nizam's death he assumed the Government.
-A rival, however, started up in the person of Moozuffer Jung, his nephew-a favourite grandson of the late Nizam Moozuffer Jung.
+His second son NAZIR JUNG had hitherto in his absence managed the affairs of the Decean, and upon the Nizam's death he assumed the Government.
+A rival, however, started up in the person of MOOZUFFER JUNG, his nephew-a favourite grandson of the late Nizam Moozuffer Jung.
 He had been, for several years during the life of his grandfather, Nabob of Beejapore, and it was given out and believed he had been nominated, by his grandfather's will, successor to the Soubahdarry.
-At this time Chunda Sahib was at the head of 6,000 men.
+At this time Chunda Sahib was at the head of 6000 men.
 He immediately entered into a league with Moozuffer, and was joined by the French.
-Moozuffer was prevailed upon to Alliance with commence the campaign in the Carnatic; and the combined forces attacked the city of Arcot, which, after a very stubborn resistance, was taken.
-Anwar ad-Dien, Anwar slain, and the Nabob, who had reached the great age of 107 years, was slain in the engagement, and his son Mahomed Ali escaped with the remains of the army to the strong fort of Trichinopoly.
-Moozuffer and Chunda Sahib neglected the advice of Dupleix promptly to follow up their advantage; and Nazir Jung, who had been The Nizam takes marching to Delhi, having heard what had taken place, retraced his steps, and advanced into the Carnatic with an army of 300,000 fighting men, with 800 pieces of cannon, and 1,300 elephants.
-He thereupon summoned Mahomed Ali to join him, and despatched letters to Fort St. David requesting the English to send a body of Europeans.
+Moozuffer was prevailed upon to Alliance with commence the campaign in the Carnatic; and the combined forces attacked the French. city of Areot, which, after a very stubborn resistance, was taken.
+Anwar ad-Dien, Anwar slain, and the Nabob, who had reached the great age of 107 years, was slain in the engage-succeeded by Ma-ment, and his son MAHOMED ALI escaped with the remains of the army to the strong homed Ali. fort of Trichinopoly.
+Moozuffer and Chunda Sahib neglected the advice of Dupleix promptly to follow up their advantage; and Nazir Jung, who had been The Nizam takes marching to Delhi, having heard what had taken place, retraced his steps, and ad- the field. vanced into the Carnatic with an army of 300,000 fighting men, with 800 pieces of cannon, and 1300 elephants.
+He thereupon summoned Mahomed Ali to join him, and despatched letters to Fort St David requesting the English to send a body of Europeans.

 From the beginning of 1747 the English had been intriguing both with Nizamal-Muluck and Nazir Jung against the French; and a mandate had been issued to Anwar, directing him to protect, aid, and assist them in all respects, and to use his best endeavours for the chastisement of the French and recovery of Madras.
 The arrival of Moozuffer Jung, the defeat of Anwar, and the apprehended schemes of Dupleix, had struck the English with alarm.
 They saw the dangers to which they were exposed, but were incapable of acting with the necessary vigour.
-They had allowed the fleet, with troops, to sail for England, and only 120 Europeans were sent to support Mahomed Ali at Trichinopoly.
+They had allowed the fleet with troops to sail for England, and only 120 Europeans were sent to support Mahomed Ali at Trichinopoly.
 But upon the arrival of Nazir Jung, Major Lawrence, with 600 Europeans, joined his immense army in the capacity of Allies.